salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 > Clip: The elusive inventor finally made an appearance at the state house where he met Zimbabwe president, Edi Mungagwa, allaying all the fears that he was dead.

-I'm going to assume that nobody presumed the President of Zimbabwe was dead; I think he was referring to Maxwell Chicombutso - hinting at some other miracle... was he resurrected?
+Link 15: I'm going to assume that nobody presumed the President of Zimbabwe was dead; I think he was referring to Maxwell Chicombutso, I didn't know his life was in peril.

+But perhaps this is a hint of some other miracle... was Maxwell Chicombutso resurrected?

 No wonder the people of Harare have been celebrating!

 -- reuse the clip from before of people partying.

 But not every Zimbabwean is convinced.
-Some ungrateful wretches are apparently not hosting street parties in honor of Zimbabwe's ressurected savior, and the glorious epoch to come:
+Some ungrateful wretches are apparently not hosting street parties in honor of Zimbabwe's resurrected savior, and the glorious epoch to come:

 > Clip: Maxwell claimed he developed the car in partnership with the Chinese automaker, Ka'i.
 However, after checking their official website and social media accounts, I found no mention of any collaboration with him.

-Funny, that.
-But perhaps they are just keeping quet to maximize the surprise when this product launches.
+Link 16: Funny, that.
+But perhaps they are just keeping quiet to maximize the surprise when this product launches.

 But he's right: There isn't a single mention of Maxwell or his device on the car-maker's website.

 And the free energy motorcycle that Maxwell claimed to have invented... it looks suspiciously like this motorcycle I found on AliExpress.

+And while we are at it, no independent verification of Maxwell Chicombutso's

 Anyway, what about all of Maxwell's other products?

 > Clip: I did a quick reverse image search and found an exact match being sold on Amazon under a different name.

-That too?
+Link 17: That too?
 The device Chicumbutso was showing off earlier - it's some kind of solar-powered battery pack.
-Also available onm AliExpress.
+Also, available on AliExpress.

 Hmm, but what about his invention?
 You know the thing that powers the car.
 Surely that's real - after all he has a patent for it?

 > Clip: **Maxwell also claimed that he tried to file a patent for his invention, but it was denied.
 If Maxwell's technology was truly groundbreaking, why was he denied a patent?
 According to him, it was denied because it defies the laws of physics.

-It's like the forces of chaos are allied against the noble Maxwell Chicombutso.
+Link 18: It's like the forces of evil are allied against the noble Maxwell Chicombutso.
 This brave inventor who is being denied the opportunity to protect his invention.

 Just like Nikola Tesla.
+Is he being silenced by shadowy corporate interests... struck down by bureaucratic tyranny, or possibly the Chaos Space Marines?

 Are the world's oligarchs conspiring to kill the amazing technology to protect big oil, nuclear, solar, hydroelectric and wind?

 Or is it that the world's patent offices do not wish to be flooded with preposterous submissions for implausible devices.